vm6502q/qrack.github.io/docs/theory.rst

 Quantum Bit Simulation
 ----------------------

-Simulating a quantum bit takes advantage of the probabilistic nature of the measurement result of a quantum bit and records strictly the complex number probability for each of the bits in a coherent state.
+Simulating a quantum bit takes advantage of the probabilistic nature of the measurement result of a quantum bit and records strictly the complex number amplitude for each of the possible qubit outcomes in a coherent state.
 Thus, a two qubit system which can be expressed through the following equation:

 .. math::
-   :label: 3qb_prob
+   :label: 3qb_amp

     \lvert\psi\rangle = x_0 \lvert 000\rangle + x_1 \lvert 001\rangle + x_2 \lvert 010\rangle + x_3 \lvert 011\rangle + \
                         x_4 \lvert 100\rangle + x_5 \lvert 101\rangle + x_6 \lvert 110\rangle + x_7 \lvert 111\rangle

-Each of the :math:`x_n` complex numbers represents the probability of the quantum system, on measurement, resulting in a particular bit pattern.
+Each of the :math:`x_n` complex numbers represents the amplitudes of the quantum system, on measurement, resulting in a particular bit pattern.
+While a real quantum mechanical system would produce probabilistic measurements based on these amplitudes, a simulation like this is deterministic.

+.. note:: **Probability vs Amplitude**

+	It's a common misrepresentation to consider the :math:`x_n` `eigenstate <http://farside.ph.utexas.edu/teaching/qmech/Quantum/node40.html>`_ as a *probability* rather than an *amplitude*.
+The root of this misrepresentation lies in the measurement operation, which collapses the amplitude in a non-unitary fashion, resulting in a probabilistic result.
+But the :math:`x_n` eigenstates are not probabilistic values - rather, they are the amplitude times a complex `phase factor <https://en.wikipedia.org/wiki/Phase_factor>`_.
+In this document, we will refer to the eigenstates as amplitudes, and values obtained post-measurement as probabilistic.

 By collecting :math:`x_n` into a complex number array (called :cpp:member:`Qrack::CoherentUnit::stateVec`), the full quantum representation of the system can be recorded using :math:`2^N` *complex* variables per quantum bit: